Visual Studio publish profiles for ASP.NET Core app deployment

 If the following

-<MsDeploySkipRules> markup is added, those files wouldn't be deleted on the deployment site.
+<MsDeploySkipRules> elements are added, those files wouldn't be deleted on the deployment site.

 <ItemGroup> <MsDeploySkipRules Include="CustomSkipFile"> <ObjectName>filePath</ObjectName> <AbsolutePath>Views\\Home\\About1.cshtml</AbsolutePath> </MsDeploySkipRules> <MsDeploySkipRules Include="CustomSkipFile"> <ObjectName>filePath</ObjectName> <AbsolutePath>Views\\Home\\About2.cshtml</AbsolutePath> </MsDeploySkipRules> <MsDeploySkipRules Include="CustomSkipFile"> <ObjectName>filePath</ObjectName> <AbsolutePath>Views\\Home\\About3.cshtml</AbsolutePath> </MsDeploySkipRules> </ItemGroup>

-<MsDeploySkipRules> markup shown above prevents the skipped files from being depoyed but won't delete those files once they're deployed.
+<MsDeploySkipRules> elements prevent the skipped files from being deployed.
+It won't delete those files once they're deployed.

-<Content> markup deletes the targeted files at the deployment site:
+<Content> element deletes the targeted files at the deployment site:

 <ItemGroup> <Content Update="Views/Home/About?.cshtml" CopyToPublishDirectory="Never" /> </ItemGroup>